 - Warm up properly: 5 minutes of straight drives before starting any drill.

 - Use the heater: Cold balls don’t bounce true.
-Always turn on Vekeda’s heating system 10 minutes before training.
+Always turn on Vekeda’s auto-heating system 10 minutes before training.

 💬 What Real Squash Players Are Saying (From r/squash)